mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 gigabyte of heap just to start.
 Ask your opinionated-non-Java-programmer friend and he will tell you harsh words - Java is slow, Java is a memory hog.

-A common failure when listening to this advice is running code under heavy allocation pressure.
+A common failure when taking this advice for granted is running code under heavy allocation pressure.
 This typically looks like a loop that allocates copious amounts of memory during each iteration, only to discard it in the next.
 In such programs, memory usage jumps up and down like on a trampoline.
 These heavy allocation-deallocation cycles can sometimes behave like real trampolines and throw things in